blueberryGrenade/lighthouse/CONTRIBUTING.md

 # For Contributors.
 Just don't do it.
 Leave me be.
+Do no harm.

 We'd love your help!
 This doc covers how to become a contributor and submit code to the project.